softwaremill/bootzooka/README.md

 To run the backend server part, enter the main directory and type `./backend-start.sh` or `backend-start.bat` depending on your OS.

-You will also need a *running* Mongo instance on the default port (the port can be customized in the configuration).

 #### Browser client